 5. Chore Lists for the kids

 If you use the chore list system this is a good place to keep that.
 You can hand out new chore assignments every week or month.
 However you do it.
+Check out 10 Free Printable Chore Charts for Kids which is a roundup I did a while ago for some great ideas.

-6. To Do/Cleaning Lists
+6. To Do/Time Management Lists

 7. Babysitter Information/Contact Information

-8. Contact phone numbers/emergency numbers
+8. Emergency/Important phone numbers

 This way if a family member needs to call the gas company or soccer coach or the neighbor they know exactly where to look.